1963 Baltimore Colts season

 Program for the October 13 game against the visiting San Francisco 49ers.

 The 1963 Baltimore Colts season was the team's 11th season in the National Football League.
-The Baltimore Colts finished the 1963 National Football League's season with a record of 8 wins and 6 losses, finishing third in the Western Conference.
+The Baltimore Colts finished the 1963 National Football League's season with a record of 8 wins and 6 losses, in third place in the Western Conference.

+It was the first season as a head coach for Don Shula, age 33.
+Hired in early January, he had spent the previous three years as an assistant with the Detroit Lions under head coach George Wilson, coaching the defensive backfield.
+Shula played in the NFL for seven seasons (1951–57), four of those with the Colts (1953–56).